VirtualTherapist/virtualtherapist-web/README.md

 It's not recommmanded to start the server in production using `$activator run`.
 ["Play checks with SBT to see if any files have changed, and this may have significant performance impacts on your application."][2]

+First, make sure that the user that is running the application is allowed to use port 80.

 Clean the application by removing caches and compiled stuff.
 Now prepare the application using the `stage` task.